Skip to main content

 Groups List

-The Groups List page displays the featured user groups of the community.
-The groups which are featured on the site can be configured in Featured Groups settings.
-Groups List page
+The Groups List page displays the public user groups of the community.
+Group visibility can be configured in the Groups settings.

 Group